jess-belliveau/get-unc-folder-acls/README.md

 ## DESCRIPTION

 The script collects ACLs for a target UNC path and folder.
-It then filters for ASIAPAC ACLs and counts how many exist
+It then filters for user provided domain ACLs and counts how many exist